Table of contents

-The irony of my job is that I’d probably drink a lot more if it wasn’t for the high-caliber of our students.
-Self-obsessed wine snobs depress me, which is why we are always looking for more of folks like you.
+The irony of my job is that I’d probably drink a lot more if it weren’t for the high caliber of our students.
+Self-obsessed wine snobs depress me, which is why we are always looking for more folks like you.

 Old City Canning Co.

 When Stanford told me his plans for Old City Canning Co, I was skeptical.
 Why’s this dude making candles?
 But then he busted one out, and it all made sense.